 - User status: potential, first-time user, regular

 d- Relationship Key quote: A brief quote that reflects persona relationship with our brand or product (love it, hate it?, etc).

 Resume one useful marketing segmentation: Behavioristic segmentation.

 a- Seek and Value: Select top content or functionality for user and organize them by relevance from top to bottom.

 b- Customer type: Select the level and copy description following template.

-c- Bubble graph: Circle size reflects how much persona use our brand products or competitor.
-Then locate bubble in the corresponding position of axis x or y depending in the frequency of visit and how participative the persona is (comment, review, rate, etc).
+c- Bubble graph: The circle size reflects how many personas use our brand products or a competitor's.
+Then locate a bubble in the corresponding position of axis x or y depending in the frequency of visits and how participative the persona is (comment, review, rate, etc).

-As you have seen this layout includes elements you should change in order to fit the corresponding domain of the product / service for which you create the User Persona.
-However I think that based on this example, you do not find it difficult to replace them for others relevant to your product.
+As you have seen, this layout includes elements you should change, in order to fit the corresponding domain of the product / service for which you create the User Persona.
+However, I think that based on this example, should not consider it difficult to replace them for others relevant to your product.

 References and recommended reading:

 Jenkinson , A . ( 1994 ) ‘Beyond segmentation’